spinkube/skips/proposals/000-skips/README.md

 has changed.

-It is customary to refer to a SKIP by its number (”SKIP 004,” pronounced “skip oh-oh-four” or “fip four”).
+It is customary to refer to a SKIP by its number (”SKIP 004,” pronounced “skip oh-oh-four” or “skip four”).
 When necessary, it may also be referenced by its version (”SKIP 000 v1”)

 ### The Document Head